brianadams2337/acme-shop-flo/.changeset/healthy-moons-crash.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-Add lang attribute to the html tag on all pages
+A11y: Added the `lang` attribute to the `<html>` tag across all pages.
+This enhancement explicitly defines the page's default language, improving accessibility for screen readers and other assistive technologies while also aiding search engines in properly indexing and displaying our content.